IBM/ibm-spectrum-scale-install-infra/VARIABLES.md

   - example: `http://server/gpfs/`
   - default: none

-  Specify the URL of the (existing) Spectrum Scale YUM repository (copy the contents of /usr/lpp/mmfs/.../gpfs_rpms to build your repository).
+  Specify the URL of the (existing) Spectrum Scale YUM repository (copy the contents of /usr/lpp/mmfs/{{ scale_version }}/ to a web server in order to build your repository).

   Note that if this is a URL then a new repository definition will be created.
 If this variable is set to `existing` then it is assumed that a repository definition already exists and thus will *not* be created.